BiAPoL/napari-clusters-plotter/README.md

 ### Measurements
 The first step is deriving measurements from the labeled image and the corresponding pixels in the grey-value image.
-You can use the menu `Plugins > napari-clusters-plotter > Measure Widget` for that.
+You can use the menu `Tools > Measurement > Measure intensity, shape and neighbor counts (ncp)` for that.
 Just select the image, the corresponding label image and the measurements to analyse and click on `Run`.
 A table with the measurements will open: